 Rory McIlroy – The Greatest Driver on Tour?

-This season saw him once again lead the PGA Tour in strokes gained off the tee, essentially picking up 1.195 shots on the field each time he competes.
+This season saw him, once again, lead the PGA Tour in strokes gained off the tee, picking up 1.195 shots on the field each time he competes.
 He also lead the PGA Tour in strokes gained scoring average, bettering the field by an average of 2.551 shots per round.

-We caught up with Rory at the Taylormade product launch in 2018 and again this year and were lucky enough to talk to him about his areas of focus to achieve those drives.
+We caught up with Rory at the Taylormade product launch in 2018 and again this year – we were lucky enough to talk to him about his areas of focus to achieve those drives.

 You may be surprised to hear that Rory says he only hits “maybe one” perfect drive per round and that it’s very rare for him to hit more than “two or three perfect tee shots in a round” when he’s playing his best golf.